Hadi99K/vu-study-tracker-app/README.md

 📅 **Smart Calendar & Reminders**
 Never miss a deadline again.
 Schedule your exams, quizzes, and study sessions with our intuitive calendar.
 Set custom remainders for upcoming events and build a solid study routine.

+📝 **Exams Page**
+Manage all your exams in one place.
+Track Mid Term and Final Term papers, set dates and locations, see countdown to your next paper, and export directly to Google Calendar with automatic reminders.

 📂 **Offline Course Materials**
 Save your handouts, past papers, and notes directly in the app.
 PDFs are linked to your courses, so you can study anytime, anywhere, without needing an active internet connection.